Phoenix Area Social Survey

 In 2011, the PASS research team added five new neighborhoods to the survey to incorporate areas co-located with other CAP research endeavors and to expand the sample of low-income neighborhoods.
 The survey continued its focus on environmental perceptions and concern, place attachment, neighborhood amenities and disamenities, support for environmental policies and the urban heat island but added questions relevant to the housing crisis and recession and access to healthy food in the city.
 The PASS 2011 Codebook includes the survey instrument and a description of methodology.

-Led by CAP LTER investigators Abigail York and Kelli Larson, the 2017 survey was redesigned to focus on 12 neighborhoods co-located with respect to a wide variety of CAP monitoring sites (Ecological Survey of Central Arizona sites, the Salt River, Tempe Town Lake, Indian Bend Wash, urban mountain parks, and South Phoenix) and to include 65 respondents per neighborhood in contrast to 20 respondents per neighborhood in 2006 and 2011.
-This redesign allows the PASS research team to conduct more robust analyses of the data and facilitates more integrated social-ecological analysis of the neighborhoods.
-The 2017 PASS will continue exploring themes common to past surveys: landscaping management; heat stress, vulnerability, and mitigation; and environmental risks, perceptions, and satisfaction in relation to ecological and other biophysical factors.
+The 2017 PASS was redesigned to focus on 12 neighborhoods co-located with respect to a wide variety of CAP monitoring sites (Ecological Survey of Central Arizona sites, the Salt River, Tempe Town Lake, Indian Bend Wash, urban mountain parks, and South Phoenix).
+This change was made to increase the number of respondents (at least 35) in each neighborhood to allow for geographic comparisons across diverse local contexts.
+This redesign has also allowed the PASS research team to conduct integrated social-ecological analysis in the study neighborhoods.
+The 2017 PASS continued to explore themes common to previous surveys, including but not limited to landscape choices and land management practices; environmental risks and their mitigation, and personal satisfaction with local neighborhood conditions.

 - Phoenix Area Social Survey (PASS): 2017